Inside an Air Conditioner Compressor: An Easy Guide

 Image Source: Wikimedia Commons

-Core Components of an AC Compressor
+Core Components Inside an Air Conditioner Compressor

 The Motor